plumgrid/charm-plumgrid-director/README.md

 For plumgrid-director to work make the configuration in the neutron-api and neutron-api-plumgrid charms as specified in the configuration section below.

-# Known Limitations and Issues

-This charm currently doesn't support Ubuntu 16.04.

 # Configuration

 Example Config